djtech42/YikYakTerminal/README.md

-Yik Yak Command Line Version
+Yik Yak Command Line Version (BETA)
 ==============

 Python implementation of Yik Yak using the pyak API by joseph346.
 It reads and posts yaks.
-More features to come in the future.
+Beta version adds upvoting and downvoting for yaks.

 --------------------------------------------------------------------------------------
 ## Getting Started Guide for Users on OS X and Linux